In a Nutshell

 Support for International VoIP Calls

-The $19.95 rate plan also includes unlimited calls in the US and Canada.
+The plans also include unlimited calls in the US,Canada, Mexico, and Puerto Rico.
 International calls are charged at fairly competitive rates, which are subject to change.
 If you check with your Ooma representative, they can provide you with the most current international rates for countries in which you do business.

 Auto Attendant Service